Private healthcare in the United Kingdom

 Private healthcare in the UK, where universal state-funded healthcare is provided by the National Health Service, is a niche market.

-The provision of private healthcare has created a significant reduction in waitlists for certain users.
-However, this has opened up opportunities for private investments in the form of crowdfunding.
+Private healthcare services are normally provided as a top-up for NHS services (free of charge) or funded by employers through medical insurance as part of a benefits package to employees.
+Most private care is for specialist referrals from the NHS.
+Private healthcare has cut waiting times for some patients.

 Demand

 According to LaingBuisson in 2018, the total private acute healthcare market is worth £1.47 billion (not including consulting or diagnostic work outside hospitals) and 40% of the demand is in London.
 NHS trusts in London increased their income from private patient units by 8.1% to £360 million in 2016 and now had a majority of the business of providing healthcare to embassies based in London.
 18 trusts in London had private patient units in 2018.
-The self-pay healthcare market doubled in value between 2010 and 2021.

 The inability of the NHS to meet waiting time targets for planned surgery led to an increase in the numbers paying personally for private operations.
 Personal payment for acute medical care increased by 53% between 2012 and 2016, from £454 million to £701 million, excluding cosmetic surgery or costs covered by health insurance.
 This was particularly marked in orthopaedics and cataract surgery where NHS treatment was increasingly rationed.

 Repatriation of NHS activity has led to declining revenues from the NHS.
 Dissatisfaction with the NHS was said by LaingBuisson to be the primary driver of self-pay demand in 2018, though cosmetic surgery still accounted for a quarter of all self-pay revenue.
 In London there was a 3% decline in revenue for the 25 private hospitals and clinics in 2017, because of fewer clients from the Middle East.
 Overseas patients coming to London are more likely to choose the 12 private patient units run by NHS hospital trusts and more likely to be looking for cancer treatment than orthopaedics.

 In 2018 75% of private healthcare for UK based patients was funded by private health insurance.
 About 40% of the work in private provincial hospitals was orthopaedics, but consultants in other specialties were not comfortable with the facilities available or the level of experience of staff, so patients with private insurance outside London were often advised to opt for NHS treatment.
 London private hospitals treated the vast majority of patients coming from abroad.

-A survey by YouGov in April 2022 found 29% of adults aged between 18 and 34, compared with 23% in the wider population, said covid had made them more likely to consider paying for healthcare treatment.
-Spire Healthcare has had a 35% increase in patients in that age bracket mostly seeking general and orthopaedic treatment.